Stéphanie DétryPianist, violinist, tap dancer. (With JSO from 1997 - 2020)

 2017.
 A fan found a video clip on YouTube of a tap dance show in the Claquettes club in Liège, Belgium.
 Stéphanie is violinist and pianist in the Johann Strauss Orchestra, but she also can play the ukulele andshe runs with her husband a tap dance school.

 Photo left by Patrick Verweire (2016).Photo below by Marcel van Hoorn (2018).

-Click on the pictureto the right, to goto the Gracenotes.
+Click on the pictureto the right, to goto the page on this website about the Gracenotes.

 On December 18, 2020, Stéphanie said goodbye to the Johann Strauss Orchestra.
 We are still in a lock down due to the corona virus.
 Currently the orchestra cannot play yet.
 This is what Stéphanie wrote on Facebook: “Feeling grateful.
 And sad.
 And happy.
 And free.
 And lonely.
 And proud.
 And scared.
 And excited.
 And lucky.
 What an honor to have had as a friend and employer for 23 years the superstar André Rieu.
 Now it's time to say goodbye...”The photo is taken by Marcel van Hoorn and André wrote: “Thanks for 23 beautiful years together”.Stéphanie, you will be missed, we’ll never forget your “Balad for Adeline”, but we wish you all the best for the future.
 Goodluck.

 Stéphanie and her husband run a tap dance club in Liège, Belgium. https://www.claquettesclub.be/On Facebook you can find them under “Tap Liege”.We wish Stéphanie Détry and her husband Josh Hilberman all the best for the future.

 Fall 2021.Martine Wijers, replacing Stéphanie Détry in the Johann Strauss Orchestra.